AlexEwers/Corned-and-Cornered/README.md

 You are a piece of corn who has to dodge the evil microwave's deadly rays so you dont get cooked.

-Design based on Undertale's battle mechanic
+The main design based on Undertale's battle mechanic

 https://wispre.itch.io/corned-and-cornered - Link to the game on itch.io